Monitor activity on your WordPress sites and get clear insights into what's happening with detailed user and event logging.

 - Generate fully-configurable HTML and CSV reports

-- Get email and SMS notifications with important changes (fully configurable)
+- Get email, SMS and Slack notifications with important changes (fully configurable)

 - Search filters to fine tune the search results and find what you need in seconds